Joe Parkinson

 Joseph Parkinson (born 11 June 1971) is an English football coach and former professional player.

 As a player, Parkinson played in the Premier League for Everton, while with the club he won the FA Cup in 1995.
 He also played in the Football League for Wigan Athletic and AFC Bournemouth making a total of 239 league appearances, scoring 10 goals during a ten-year career.

+Parkinsons final Everton goal came in the final game of the 1995/96 season, where he slotted home to give the home side a 1-0 victory over Aston Villa.

 After working away from the sport for a number of years, he returned to football in 2012 and was an academy coach at Wigan Athletic, he was promoted to assistant manager under Gary Caldwell and later joined Bury in a similar position.
 He has since held various roles on the coaching staff's of AFC Fylde, Shrewsbury Town and Hartlepool United.

 Playing career

 After stints in the lower leagues with Wigan Athletic and AFC Bournemouth the combative midfielder was signed by managerless Everton on 28 December 1993 for £250,000, between the resignation of Howard Kendall and arrival of Mike Walker.
 While at the Premier League side he made 107 appearances, scoring 4 goals.

 He became a fans' favourite at the club, playing a major part in Joe Royle's "Dogs of War" Everton team.
 Most memorably he won an FA Cup winner's medal when Everton defeated Manchester United in the 1995 Final.

 In April 1997, Parkinson broke down after battling a knee injury most of the season, and was ruled out for the remainder of the 1996–97 season as well as the entire 1997–98 season.
 Parkinson was unable to return to full fitness.
 Complications with the injury, including 2 surgeries and a further full season out of the game (1998–99) resulted in Parkinson retiring from football in November 1999, when only 28.
 This came two years after his last appearance.
 Despite the relatively small number of appearances he made, his contribution and commitment was recognised with a testimonial against Manchester City in 2000.